-It’s understandable and expected that a Buddhist, Hindu or Muslim who becomes a Christian will certainly suffer persecution, oftentimes severely.
-I read and learn about the persecuted church through Open Doors.
+It’s understandable and expected that a Buddhist, Hindu or Muslim who becomes a Christian will certainly suffer persecution, often severely.
+I read and learned about the persecuted church through Open Doors.

-How about when you are living in a nominal Christian family and community and then you discovered Jesus Christ, the way, the truth and the life?
+What about when you live in a nominal Christian family and community and then discover Jesus Christ, the way, the truth, and the life?

-As a true disciple of Jesus Christ your focus now is how to strengthen that relationship.
-Eventually, you will find yourself avoiding the people and environment that would take you back to your former nominal Christian living.
+Eventually, you will find yourself avoiding the people and environment that would lead you back to your former nominal Christian life.

 Would you believe that your most painful persecution could come from within the Christian community or environment?

-It’s when you thought that the Christians around you would stand for what is right and just and you found yourself all alone making a stand.
+It’s when you think that the Christians around you will stand for what is right and just, but you find yourself alone making a stand.

 Worst, the Christian leaders whom you expected to take the lead have become accessories to the wiles of the unjust.

-The scorn and insult would become inevitable when after you have settled in your heart that you will trust Jesus Christ alone, follow Him in baptism, and commit your life, your family to serve Him each day, something untoward happened unexpectedly.
+If, after you have settled in your heart, you trust Jesus Christ alone, follow Him in baptism, and commit your life and family to serving Him daily, scorn and insult will become inevitable.

 When you are facing debilitating trials, read and remember the story of Job.
 Despite suffering from severe trials, he remained steadfast in faith.
 Read how Job persevered and gained God’s restoration.

-Starting your new life in Jesus Christ could place you in lots of challenges but persevering in your new found faith means a life of freedom and victory.
+Starting your new life in Jesus Christ may involve many challenges, but persevering in your newfound faith means a life of freedom and victory.

 Are you going through tough times today?
 May this post strengthen your faith in Christ.